 You can download this data from Binance in CSV format and upload it directly to Recap.
 You will need to do this for all of your historical transactions and at regular intervals moving forward in order to keep your Binance account up to date with future transactions.
 Follow the step-by-step guide below to do this...

-(If you have been completing this process manually please follow this guide instead to avoid duplicating data.)
+(If you have been completing this process manually until now please check this guide to avoid duplicating data.)

 Part 1 - Exporting your data from Binance